Brihadeeshrk/NPTEL-JAVA/README.md

 [Week 1: Question 3](https://github.com/Brihadeeshrk/NPTEL-JAVA/blob/master/Program1_3.java) Consider First n even numbers starting from zero(0) and calculate sum of all the numbers divisible by 3 from 0 to n.
 Print the sum.

 [Week 1: Question 4]() To check whether the number is an Armstrong number or not.

+[Week 1: Question 5]()  Complete the code segment to find the highest mark and average mark secured by Hari in "s" number of subjects.